adrian-1990/bjj-homepage/README.md

 The navbar and footer will be present on all pages.
 This will allow the user to easily navigate the site and to get in contact via social media.

-### Landing page.
+## Landing page

-This is the default page when visit the site.
-There will be a header element with the club logo and nav elements.
+This is the default page when visiting the site.
+There will be a header with the club logo and nav elements.
 A main image of people training BJJ.
-Three links to the other pages on the site and the footer at the end.
+A message about the club, images with links to the other pages on the site and the footer at the end.

 * When you land on the page you first see the navbar and a large image of people training BJJ.
-This will let the site user know how they can naviagate the site and give them an idea of what the club offers.
-As a first time visitor you will have how to navigate the site and the image is relevent to what the club offer and provide a positive user experience.
+This will let the user know how they can naviagate the site and give them an idea of what the club offers.
+As a first time visitor you will have how to navigate the site and the image is shows members training BJJ.

 ![welcome-section](https://user-images.githubusercontent.com/79532281/144607551-80567aee-3154-4735-8fb3-ec91756f90a9.png)

 * As you scoll down you encounter the welcome text.
 This is a brief description about what the club offers.
 It describes the facilites, instructors and the club ethos.
 This will give users information about what the club is about.

 ![welcome-text](https://user-images.githubusercontent.com/79532281/144599886-4dab3c38-dfb1-4c9e-9f66-fdf46d2cb465.png)

-* As you scroll down the page you come to a section with three images and links to other sections of the page.
-On a PC or laptop when the user hovers over the text under the images they will change color to let the user know they can be interacted with and encourage the user to click the links and find out more about what the club has to offer.
+* As you scroll down the page you come to a section with three images and links to other pageS.
+On a PC or laptop when the user hovers over the text under the images they will change color to rgb(228, 58, 58) and let the user know they can be interacted with and encourage the user to click the links and find out more about what the club has to offer.

 ![page-links](https://user-images.githubusercontent.com/79532281/144599615-9a8a0d92-f975-4aa9-be9c-52afad94b9ff.png)